painot/EternityNum/README.md

-xN.product(values) -- calculates the product of a list of numbers xN.nCr(n, r) -- calculates combinations (n choose r) xN.nPr(n, r) -- calculates permutations (n permute r) xN.isSquare(x) -- checks if x is a perfect square xN.mode(values) -- finds the most frequent value(s) in a dataset xN.le(x, y) -- checks if x is less than y xN.me(x, y) -- checks if x is more than y
+xN.product(values) -- calculates the product of a list of numbers xN.nCr(n, r) -- calculates combinations (n choose r) xN.nPr(n, r) -- calculates permutations (n permute r) xN.mode(values) -- finds the most frequent value(s) in a dataset xN.le(x, y) -- checks if x is less than y xN.me(x, y) -- checks if x is more than y